bonheur15/git-commit-auto/README.md

 The script will show you the message it generated and then perform the commit.

+In the future, users will be able to use `git commit-auto push` to commit and push changes.

 **Note:** Git automatically recognizes executables in your `PATH` that are named `git-xyz` as Git subcommands.
 That's why running `git commit-auto` works!